flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 [^2]: Caplin, William E. (2013).
 Analyzing Classical Form: an Approach for the Classroom.
 Oxford and New York: Oxford University Press.

-[^3]: This definition of repetition is narrower than Arnold Schoenberg's and William Caplin's.

-[^4]: Huron, D. (2001).
+[^3]: Huron, D. (2001).
 Tone and voice: A derivation of the rules of voice-leading from perceptual principles.
 Music Perception, 19(1), 1-64.

-[^5]: Pankhurst, T. (2008).
+[^4]: Pankhurst, T. (2008).
 SchenkerGUIDE: a brief handbook and website for Schenkerian analysis (p.
 11).
 Routledge.

-[^6]: Schoenberg, A., Stein, L., & Strang, G. (1967).
+[^5]: Schoenberg, A., Stein, L., & Strang, G. (1967).
 Fundamentals of musical composition (p.
 63).
 London: Faber & Faber.